Boanthropy

 Boanthropy is a psychological disorder in which a human believes themselves to be a bovine.

 Biblical account

 King Nebuchadnezzar II of the Neo-Babylonian Empire is sometimes attributed with boanthropy based on the description in the Book of Daniel which says that he "was driven from men, and did eat grass as oxen".
 Carl Jung would subsequently describe 'Nebuchadnezzar...[as] a complete regressive degeneration of a man who has overreached himself'.

 Historical accounts

-According to Persian traditions, the Buyid prince Majd al-Dawla has a delusion that he is a cow, making the sound of a cow and asking that to be killed so that his flesh could be consumed.
+According to Persian traditions, the Buyid prince Majd al-Dawla has a delusion that he is a cow, making the sound of a cow and asking to be killed so that his flesh could be consumed.
 He was cured by Avicenna.

 Psychological explanations

 Psychologists generally group Boanthropy, along with other forms of zoanthropy, into the diagnosis of Clinical lycanthropy.
 Other conditions frequently, but not universally, found in patients include schizophrenia, psychotic depression, and bipolar disorder.

 It has been suggested that hypnosis, suggestion and auto-suggestion may contribute to such beliefs.